 In an agile environment, iterations are tested as they happen.
 Not only does this help your team deliver a better version of the product in a shorter period of time, it also makes fixing bugs easy and greatly reduces any technical debt you may face later on.

 I won’t lie: this approach may cost you more in the short run.
-But the efficiency and sustainability it brings to your project will almost certainly increase your returns in the long run.
+But the efficiency and sustainability agile quality assurance brings to your project will almost certainly increase your returns in the long run.

 It builds a better product